Viola Gentry and Margaret Potts on their way to the Powderpuff Derby in California, 1961. Michael Potts Collection, Montauk Library Archives.

 Both Margaret and her husband George Potts were pilots.
 After the war, George became a fisherman, and the couple devised a brilliant strategy to enhance his catch: Margaret would scout for fish from her plane and radio back the location to her husband.
 Margaret also started a seaplane business, ferrying passengers to places within a few hours’ flying distance of Montauk.
 Eventually switching gears, she became a teacher in the Montauk School.
 Her dedication to community affairs was revealed in her association with the Montauk Village Association, the Montauk Historical Society, and the Montauk Library.
-She was one of a core group to kick off the Library’s oral history program in the late 1990s.
+She was one of a core group to kick off the Library’s oral history program in the 1990s.
 She died in 2005, at the age of 90.

 The Powderpuff Derby was discontinued in 1977 because, as all the 99ers agreed, women had proven that they could fly.
 However, the Ninety-Nines are still going strong.
 Currently an international organization with 155 chapters, this support group provides networking and scholarship opportunities to women around the globe.